Skip to main content

 7. Kwanzaa

-Established in 1966, Kwanzaa is a celebration of African American culture that takes place each year from December 26 to January 1.
-Kwanzaa is inspired by the beginning of the harvest season in Africa.
-Families throughout the United States and around the world celebrate with symbolic table-setting, shared feasts, nightly lighting of black, red and green candles and reflections on the 7 principles of Kwanzaa.
+Established in 1966, Kwanzaa is a celebration of African American culture that takes place each year from Dec.
+26 to Jan.
+1. Kwanzaa is inspired by the beginning of the harvest season in Africa.
+Families throughout the United States and around the world celebrate with symbolic table-setting, shared feasts, nightly lighting of black, red and green candles and reflections on the seven principles of Kwanzaa.

 With your support, St. Jude can provide cutting-edge treatment at no cost to families.